 As Gatlinburg guards the northern entrance to the park, the southern reaches are bordered by the Qualla Boundary, a reservation home to the Eastern Band of the Cherokee Nation.
 Following the discovery of gold on Native American lands in Georgia, President Andrew Jackson allowed for nearly 14,000 Cherokees to be forcibly removed to Arkansas and Oklahoma in 1838.
 More than 4,000 of these men, women, and children would die on the Trail of Tears, but a small band of Cherokees remained in North Carolina—thanks in part to the efforts of their adviser and attorney, William Thomas, a successful businessman who had grown up among them.

 Recover from a long day of hiking by exploring the Qualla Boundary by car—most notably, the southernmost stretch of the Blue Ridge Parkway.
 Built to connect the Great Smoky Mountains with Shenandoah National Park, this 469-mile scenic parkway offers breathtaking views around each and every curve.

 A.T.
 Phone Home

 End the weekend on a high note by ascending Mt.
-Cammerer, the Thunderhead sandstone peak named for Arno Cammerer, former director of the National Park Service and an instrumental figure in establishing the Great Smoky Mountains National Park.
-Begin the morning at the northeastern Cosby Campground, and follow the Low Gap Trail for three miles before meeting up with the Appalachian Trail—71 miles of which run through the park.
-But the real attraction lies at the summit, where a historic stone fire tower, built by the Civilian Conservation Corps in 1937, lays claim to what many consider to be the best views in the Smokies.
+Cammerer, the Thunderhead sandstone peak named for the late National Park Service director Arno Cammerer.
+The morning begins at the Cosby Campground, where the Low Gap Trail leads to a portion of the iconic Appalachian Trail—71 miles of which run through the park.
+But the real attraction lies at the summit, where a stone fire tower (built by the Civilian Conservation Corps in 1937) lays claim to what many consider to be the best view in the Smokies.
 In other words, it’s the perfect place to bid this long weekend farewell.